Posts Tagged: Civil Engineering

 White House Provides Clarification on Build America, Buy America (BABA)

-The White House recently released guidance on the Build America, Buy America (BABA) initiative, an important component within the $1.2 trillion Infrastructure Investment and Jobs Act (IIJA) from 2021.
+The White House released guidance on the Build America, Buy America (BABA) initiative, an important component within the $1.2 trillion Infrastructure Investment and Jobs Act (IIJA) from 2021.
 BABA stipulates that certain products must be manufactured in the U.S. to qualify for federal funding in infrastructure projects and emphasizes the use of domestically produced construction materials.
+As the faucet opens for IIJA projects, make sure your project has certainty and you are building with quality materials you can trust, 100% made in the USA.
 BABA Highlights: Scope: The BABA guidelines apply to federally funded infrastructure projects, including those under the IIJA.
 Material Categories: BABA focuses on three primary categories: iron and steel products, manufactured products, and construction materials.
 Notably, the list has been expanded to include engineered wood but excludes coatings, paint, and bricks based on feedback.
-Made in America Criteria: To wear the “Made in America” badge, a product must be produced in the U.S., with at least 55% of the cost of its components sourced domestically.
+Made in America Criteria: To wear the “Made in America” badge, a product must be produced in the U.S., with at least 65% of the cost of its components sourced domestically.
+This will further increase to 75% in the calendar year 2029.
 Included Materials: The guidance specifically lists plastic and polymer-based products, non-ferrous materials, glass, fiber-optic cable, engineered wood, drywall and lumber.
-Implications for Infrastructure Development For manufacturers involved in infrastructure projects, these guidelines carry weight.
-The inclusion of polymer-based products, in particular, sheds light on the growing importance of innovative geosynthetic solutions in federal projects.
-With BABA’s focus on polymer-based… Read more »
+Implications… Read more »

 Women in Engineering: Meet Sam Justice, P.E., Design Engineer at Presto Geosystems